VincNT21/project_kallaxy/README.md

 6b.
 For now, Docker Desktop won't stop automatically.
 You can manually stop it by right-clicking on its icon in taskbar and chose "Quit Docker Desktop"

-> A word about updates :
+> A word about updates:
 > - If a new version of the Server is online, it will be automatically get by Docker
 > - If a new version of the Client is online, you'll have a pop-up when launching the app with a link to download it
 >